K13VC

-K13VC, VHF analog channel 13, was a low-powered independent television station licensed to Austin, Texas, United States, which operated from November 30, 1989 until March 29, 2003.
+K13VC (channel 13) was a low-power independent television station in Austin, Texas, United States, which operated from November 30, 1989, until March 29, 2003.
 Branded on-air as "KVC 13", it was a sister station of KTBC (channel 7) for most of its history under the ownership of Argyle Television, New World Communications and Fox Television Stations.
 The station's transmitter was located at One Congress Plaza at the intersection of Congress Avenue and 2nd Street in downtown Austin.

 History

 Early history

 K13VC first signed on the air on November 30, 1989, as an independent station.
 The station was founded by Global Information Technologies Inc., a locally based company owned by entrepreneurs Saleem and Carmen Tawil.
 It originally operated from studio facilities located at One Congress Plaza.
 K13VC maintained a general entertainment format featuring sitcoms, drama series and cartoons.
 The station also aired telecasts of the Houston Astros and Texas Rangers.

 Initially, K13VC was only available to viewers within 5 mi of downtown Austin.
 Not long after acquiring the Astros and Rangers rights, K13VC's sports telecasts were placed onto the Austin CableVision system, allowing K13VC's sports telecasts to reach areas of Austin beyond the contour of its limited signal.
 On January 1, 1992, as part of the settlement of a lawsuit over alleged tampering of programs, KVC joined the system full-time.